 Celebrate Independence Day in Santa Cruz County at these 4th of July Events

 Santa Cruz County is a great place to spend Independence Day!
-You can fill your morning with parades and pancake breakfasts at locations around the county.
+You can fill your morning with parades, races, and pancake breakfasts at locations around the county.
 Looking for Santa Cruz fireworks?
 You can finish the day with a world-class fireworks show at Skypark in Scotts Valley.
+Or, enjoy all of the other great attractions, beaches and parks, food and drinks, and fun activities Santa Cruz County is known for.
 Have a fun and safe Santa Cruz 4th of July!

 WORLD'S SHORTEST PARADE

-Celebrate the 4th of July in Aptos with a Pancake Breakfast (in front of Brittania Arms), Parade (Soquel Drive from State Park to Trout Gulch), and Party in the Park (Aptos Village Park).
-Start your morning off with a delicious pancake breakfast from 7:30-9:00am in front of Brittania Arms.
-Watch the parade, which follows the pancake breakfast from 10:00am-12ish.
-After the parade, walk down to the Aptos Village Park for our Party in the Park from 12:00pm-4:00pm!
+Celebrate the 4th of July in Aptos with a Pancake Breakfast, Parade, and Party in the Park.
+Start your morning off with a delicious pancake breakfast (7:30am-10:00am in the burger. parking lot).
+Watch the parade (10:00am on Soquel Drive between State Park Drive and Trout Gulch Road).
+After the parade, walk down to the Aptos Village Park for our Party in the Park (12 noon-4:00pm at Aptos Village Park)!
 There will be food, vendors, music, and much more.

 When: 7:30-10 a.m. pancake breakfast, 10 a.m. parade begins, 12 p.m. to 4 p.m. party in the park